djneill/Mario-Landscaping/README.md

 Welcome to the repository for the Mario Landscaping website, a project developed for a freelance client.
 This README provides an overview of the technologies and tools used in the project.

+Take a look at it here 👉 https://mario-landscaping.vercel.app/

 ## Project Description

 Mario Landscaping is a website designed to showcase the landscaping services provided by our client's business.
 It includes information about the company, services offered, contact details, and a contact form for potential customers to get in touch.